itsluckysharma01/Python/README.md

  Data Curation Using Python
 Welcome to the Data Curation Using Python.
 This introductory notebook is designed for beginners who are starting their journey with Python, especially in the context of data science and data handling.

-As i am currenntly lerning the Data Curation this will beginer an easy readable file for good practice and learning.
-This file have a Code with Heading that help to understand the code.
+As I am currently learning Data Curation, this will be an easy, readable file for good practice and learning.
+This file has a Code with a heading that helps to understand the code.

 📘 Overview

-This notebook includes:
+👨‍💻 -----------01_Lucky_Sharma_DataCuration file notebook includes include:----------👨‍💻

+Key Concepts Covered: --

-Introduction to basic Python syntax.
+Introduction to basic Python.

-Printing statements using different formats.

-Understanding and checking data types.

-Assigning and displaying variables.

 Assignment Questions

-👨‍💻 Key Concepts Covered
-Python Syntax

 Loops and Functions

+Classes and Objects

-Pattern
+Pattern Problems

 List